forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-7/README.md

    - Detects when the player is directly above it and jumps vertically upwards.
      - Mechanics Used: Immedate Jump(from class), Kill Target(Ben)
 ### Jasmine Öhlin
-- Mechanic:
+- Mechanic: Swimming
-  - Implementation 1: Swimming.
+  - Implementation 1: Regular swimming.
 W swims up, A swims left, D swims right, S swims down.
 They can be combinated.
 Showcased in Level 2.
-  - Implmentation 2: Geysers adds a push to swimming player.
+  - Implmentation 2: Geysers automatically adds a push to swimming player, if within range, during it's eruption.
 Showcased in Level 2.
 - AI 1: Baby Penguin
   - Follows player after being "picked up" (swammed over).
 Needs help getting passed the shark and will die if collision with shark occurs.
      - Mechanics Used: Swimming(Jasmine) and affected by geyser push.